Table of Content

 - Clearly defined and monitored cross‑sell goals across teams

-- Agentic workflows guiding reps to visit high‑potential outlets and pitch the right SKUs
+- Structured workflows guiding reps to visit high-potential outlets and pitch the right SKUs

 - Reinforcement through gamification to ensure sustained cross-sell behaviors